KattaGowri/WiseChoice/README.md

 You have to change the username, Password in the DataBase_Manager.py file

-Download all the modules mentioned in modules.txt file
+Download all the modules mentioned in requirements.txt file.
+Use the following command:- pip install -r requirements.txt

 Save every file including the models in the same directory